-- Provide opportunities for collaborative learning among GWEP sites.
+- Facilitate national collaborative learning across the GWEPs.
 Access slides from the May 2019 GWEP Preconference sessions I, II, III and IV.

-- Engage the GWEP sites in advocacy for Title VII Geriatrics Health Professions Programs.
+- Educate and engage the GWEPs in advocacy for Title VII funding.

 The GWEP-CC is led by a team of three co-Principal Investigators, Jan Busby-Whitehead, MD, Ellen Flaherty, PhD, MSN, APRN, and Jane F. Potter, MD, and an Interprofessional Advisory Council.
 The GWEP-CC is administered by the AGS.